nombrekeff/hobo-js/README.md

 Additionally it's almost fully typed, not only the surface, but into most css property values!
 IDEs will help autocomplete a lot of stuff!
 And is extensively tested.

+> NOTE: If you want a similar API but for creating apps at Runtime, take a look at my other project [Cardboard](https://github.com/nombrekeff/cardboard).

 ### Getting Started
 Install package: